pippinbarr/cart253-2019/modules/core-variables-and-change/core-variables-and-change.md

 - We have created __life itself__!
 - Well, we have created movement at the very least...
-- Effectively we have the start of __code-based animation__
-- Part of how we make things happen in our program is by changing the values in variables over time!
+- A big part of how we make things happen in a program is by changing the values in variables over time!

 ???